-Agnimantha is very essential medicinal plant mentioned in texts since Vedic period.
-It is described as one of ten herbs of dashmoola.
+Agnimantha is very important medicinal plant mentioned in texts since Vedic period.
+It is described as one of the ten herbs of Dashamoola.
 Agni means fire and mantha means to shake and its wood is rubbed together to produce fire in ancient times.
-This herb is best vatahara and shothhara according to Acharya Charak.
-Agnimantha is a flowering plant in laminaceae/vibernaeceae family.
+This herb is best Vatahara and Shothahara according to Acharya Charak.
+Agnimantha is a flowering plant in Lamiaceae / vibernaeceae family.
 It resembles like large shrub or small trees growing up to 9 meters in height.
 It is found with yellow bark and brown colored woody aromatic root.
 It is small herb commonly distributed in India and Sri Lanka.
 It grows along with other plants in a group.
 It has simple, ovate, opposite, membranous and irregularly toothed leaves.
 Flowers of this herb are small white colored with unpleasant smell.
 Fruits are saucer shaped calyx that surround the base, black when ripened.

 Largely known variety is called Agnimantha and less known variety is called tarkari.
 2-3 herbs are used in the name of Agnimantha.

 Chemical composition of Clerodendrum phlomidis contains pectolinarigenin, hispidium, cleodendrin, raffinosa etc.

 Premna mucronata is B-sitosterol, lutoelin, premnine, botulin, ganikarine, premenol and ganiarine.

 SPECIAL NOTE ABOUT AGNIMANTHA

 Agnimantha, Jaya, Vataghni and Sriparna are the various names of this herb because of its various features.

 When sticks of Agnimantha are rubbed together they produce fire that is why it is called Agnimantha.